Purdue-CSUSB/CS-193-F2017/Labs/Lab6/README.md

 We will now get the code for the lab from GitHub.
 Before you continue, you must have a GitHub account.
 You should have made one in an earlier lab, but if you don't already have one, sign up [here](https://github.com/join).

 Navigate to the project page that can be found at https://github.com/Purdue-CSUSB/pycalc.
 In the top right-hand corner, press the "Fork" button.
+You should also hit the star button!

 ![Fork screenshot](https://raw.githubusercontent.com/Purdue-CSUSB/CS-190-S2017/master/labs/lab6/assets/fork-screenshot.png)